The Hagedorn temperature of AdS5/CFT4 at finite coupling via the Quantum Spectral Curve: QSC equations for the Hagedorn temperature

 The TBA equations are an infinite system of integral equations given in terms of Y-functions.
 They can be recast into the form of the so-called Y-system and T-system, which are infinite systems of finite-difference equations, and subsequently into the form of the so-called Q-system, which is a finite system of finite-difference equations also known as the Quantum Spectral Curve (QSC).
 Since we are setting all chemical potentials to zero, we are in a situation with so-called left-right symmetry, which is a symmetry between the two $\mathfrak{su}(2|2)$ subalgebras of the superconformal symmetry algebra $\mathfrak{psu}(2,2|4)$.
 The QSC is then formulated in terms of the functions $\Pb_a(u)$, $\Qb_i(u)$ and $Q_{a|i}(u)$, where $a,i=1,2,3,4$ and $u$ is the spectral parameter.
 They satisfy the finite-difference equations

 where $f^\pm (u) = f(u\pm \tfrac{i}{2})$.
 The functions $Q_{a|i}$ are orthonormal in the sense that

 Here the functions with upper indices are defined as

 where the non-zero entries of $\chi$ are $\chi^{14}=\chi^{32} = - 1$, $\chi^{23}=\chi^{41}=1$.
 The Eqs.~\eqref{eq: QSC equation1}--\eqref{eq: QSC equation3} reflect the $\mathfrak{psu}(2,2|4)$ symmetry of $\mathcal{N}=4$ SYM theory, where $\Pb_a(u)$ ($\Qb_i(u)$) is associated to the conformal symmetry $\mathfrak{su}(2,2)$ (R-symmetry $\mathfrak{su}(4)$).
-They are universal in the sense that they do not depend on the specific physical observable that one is computing.
+They are universal in the sense that they do not depend on the specific physical observable that one is computing but are common to all cases so far investigated.
 In order to specify a particular physical observable, these universal equations have to be supplemented by the asymptotic behavior of the functions at large spectral parameter $u$, by the location of the branch cuts and by the discontinuities across these branch cuts.

 \paragraph{Asymptotic behavior}